ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/application-state.md

 As you can see, this is really just registering what the actions are as well as what their payload will be if they have one (see the `login` action).

 For now, we will have a single file that defines all of our actions.
 We may want to split that out at some point in the future, but for now a single file will be just fine.
-Remember that actions are based on events within our application, so if we do get to a point of breaking them in to multiple files, it makes more sense to define them around the various parts of our application, which may or may corespond to various slices of the state.
+Remember that actions are based on events within our application, so if we do get to a point of breaking them in to multiple files, it makes more sense to define them around the various parts of our application, which may or may correspond to various slices of the state.

 ## Reducers

-A reducer is a pure synchronous function that listens for actions to be dispatched and then modifies the state acorrdingly.
+A reducer is a pure synchronous function that listens for actions to be dispatched and then modifies the state accordingly.
 They should also be the only function that modify that portion of the state.
 For this reason, I like to define the state and the reducer that acts upon it in the same file.

 Being pure synchronous functions also make them fairly easy to test.